 The floor is another function that helps to round of numbers down.
 The syntax of the FLOOR Function is =FLOOR(number, significance).
 Find the below screenshot for reference.

-The number is what we want to do rounding and significance is the number that we want to do the multiple.
-In the below example we want the multiple of 3 hence we have given 3 in the place of significance.
+We want to do rounding, and significance is the number that we want to do the multiple.
+In the below example, we want the multiple of 3; hence we have given 3 in the place of significance.
 9 is the nearest multiple of 3 for the value 10.20.

 CEILING is another function to rounding up the numbers.
 The syntax for the CEILING Function is =CEILING(number, significance).
 Find the below screenshot for reference.

-It is as similar as FLOOR Function but the difference is that is used for Round down and this is used for Roundup.
+It is similar to the FLOOR Function, but the difference is that it is used for Round down, which is used for Roundup.